Alpha vs Beta: Why They Differ Across Stocks, ETFs, and Funds

 • Beta indicates how much risk an asset took relative to the market.

-• Alpha tells you whether that risk paid off.
+• Alpha tells you whether the benchmark was outperformed.

 • Volatility tells you how turbulent the ride was.